All planning checklists

 Confirm all bookings (accommodation, activities, restaurants)

-Reconfirm your private punt booking with Scudamore's or the Traditional Punting Company to ensure your slot is secure, especially for popular weekend timings on the Cam.
+Reconfirm your private punt with Scudamore's or Traditional Punting Company - weekend slots on the Cam get bumped if you are late.

 Easy·Standard impact